mrkjankowski/OpenFoam/SP.md

 OpenFOAM is an open source Computation Fluid Dynamics (CFD) solver.
 It is a C++ toolbox with a large library, allowing for complex models and simulations to be carried out.
 It also comes with packages to allow parallel computation functionality.

 The goal of this project was to learn how to use OpenFoam and ParaView.
-Two external incompressible 3D flow CFD analyzes based on two different models were performed on a laptop with the following parameters:																															Processor: Intel i7 4800qm 8x3.70 Ghz 4R/8W
+Two external incompressible 3D flow CFD analyzes based on two different models were performed on a laptop with the following parameters:

+Processor: Intel i7 4800qm 8x3.70 Ghz 4R/8W

 RAM: 32GB

 Graphics Card: nVidia Quadro k5100m 8GB

-and both analyzes were carried out on a docker prepared by Konrad Malik: https://github.com/konradmalik/openfoam211-docker
+Both analyzes were carried out on a docker prepared by Konrad Malik: https://github.com/konradmalik/openfoam211-docker

 Parallel calculations were performed on 4 processors and took less than 15 minutes.